Masterclass Instructors and staff for the 2025 Treasure Coast Summer Band Camp include:

 Christopher Bowen

-Christopher Bowen has been the director of bands at Osceola Middle School in Okeechobee, FL since 2008.
-Under his direction, the program has grown each year and has brought music to life in the school.
-In addition, he also is the assistant director at Okeechobee High School, working primarily with the percussion sections.
+Christopher Bowen has been Director of Bands at Osceola Middle School in Okeechobee, FL since 2008, where he has led the program to steady growth and success.
+He also serves as Assistant Director at Okeechobee High School, working primarily with percussion.

 Amy Clark